Vyral/base-template/_posts/2022-06-01-getting-leads-when-starting-in-real-estate.md

 A lot of people have been asking me about how I built my business.
 I know lead sources can be confusing, so today I want to share a little bit about my journey by explaining a few of the pillars of my real estate business.
 Here are the three original lead sources that I used to build my real estate business:

 **1\.
 Going door to door.** I used this method when I started in the business at 23 years old.
-I never once convinced somebody to buy or sell their home by simply knocking on their door,&nbsp; but I did come from a place of contribution.
+I never once convinced somebody to buy or sell their home by simply knocking on their door, but I did come from a place of contribution.
 I answered their questions, gave them value, and slowly the phone started to ring from those sources.

 {% include pullquote.html %}